awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Pricing_Model_Analysis/2_usage_source.md

     <summary> Click here to see the Athena SQL code</summary>

 		CREATE VIEW pricing.pricing AS SELECT
-		sp.col18 AS Region,
+                sp.location AS Region,
-		sp.col9 AS OS,
+                sp.discountedoperation AS OS,
-		REPLACE(od.col19, '"') AS InstanceType,
+                od.col18 AS InstanceType,
-		REPLACE(od.col36, '"') AS Tenancy,
+                od.col35 AS Tenancy,
-		REPLACE(od.col9, '"') AS ODRate,
+                od.col9 AS ODRate,
-		sp.col4 AS SPRate
+                sp.discountedrate AS SPRate

                 FROM pricing.sp_pricedata sp
                 JOIN pricing.od_pricedata od ON
-		((sp.col8 = REPLACE(od.col47, '"'))
+                ((sp.discountedusagetype = od.col46)
-		AND (sp.col9 = REPLACE(od.col48, '"')))
+                AND (sp.discountedoperation = od.col47))

-		WHERE od.col9 IS NOT NULL
+                WHERE  od.col9 IS NOT NULL AND
-		AND sp.col18 NOT LIKE 'Any'
+                sp.location NOT LIKE '%Any%'
-		AND sp.col10 LIKE 'No Upfront'
+                AND sp.purchaseoption LIKE 'No Upfront'
-		AND sp.col11 like '1'
+                AND sp.leasecontractlength = 1
+                and od.col3 = 'OnDemand'
+                group by 1,2,3,4,5,6
     </details>

 3. Next we'll join the CUR file with that pricing source as a view.
 Edit the following query, replace **costmaster.costmasterfile** with your existing database name and tablename of your CUR, then run the rollowing query: